Allah Valley Airport

+The airport used to have commercial flights from the 1970s to the 1980s with routes served by Philippine Airlines.

 Although the airport is officially named "Allah Valley Airport" by the Civil Aviation Authority of the Philippines, some sources use the name "Alah Airport", although this is unofficial.

 The airport is classified by the Civil Aviation Authority of the Philippines as a community airport.